ball2004244/string-matching-rnn/README.md

 # string-matching-rnn
-Match 2 strings with RNN
+- This project develops an AI algorithm to match 2 strings
+- We use Tensorflow to build a RNN model